 It was with Spats/The Crocodiles that Flaws began to expand into music video.
 After helping out on the video for 1978's 'New Wave Goodbye', directed by Geoff Murphy, Flaws made his directing debut with this 1979 Crocodiles clip.

-Feeling exhausted, Flaws soon left the band and relocated to Australia.
-Joining fellow Spats escapee Peter Dasent, he set about creating some music that didn't pander to any genre.
-Flaws has often taken pride in claiming that resulting album I Am Joe’s Music (1982) is the lowest-selling in the history of Mushroom Records.
-Originally his plan was to call the project I Am Joe's Bladder.
+Feeling exhausted, Flaws soon left the band and relocated to Sydney.
+Flaws and fellow Spats escapee Peter Dasent set about creating an album that didn't pander to any genre.
+Flaws has often taken pride in claiming that the result, I Am Joe’s Music (1982) is the lowest-selling album in the history of Mushroom Records.
+Originally he hoped to call the project I Am Joe's Bladder.

 Creative renewal — and even cash — can emerge from commercial failure.
-Flaws' video for I Am Joe’s Music's 'The Way You Get Your Way' was better received than the album.
-Deciding it might be a good time to take a break from music, he formed I Am Joe's Films, and began making videos.
+Three videos made for I Am Joe’s Music were better received than the album.
+Deciding it might be a good time to take a break from music, Flaws formed I Am Joe's Films, and began making videos.
 Thanks to his design skills and enthusiasm for film, he discovered that "putting images to music was instinctive and something I loved".
-And as an added bonus, he was "being paid by record companies for the very first time — something that never happened to me as a musician".
+And just as exciting, he was "being paid by record companies for the very first time — something that never happened to me as a musician".

-The first clip Flaws made for others was 'Proud', for expat Kiwi band The Dropbears.
+The first clip Flaws made for others was Proud, for expat Kiwi band The Dropbears.
 He followed it with videos on both sides of the Tasman, including 'Get Some Humour' for ex-Crocodile Jenny Morris, and Kiwi award-winner Diamonds on China (which features Flaws' artwork), for The Narcs.
-Back in New Zealand, there were also videos for Dave Dobbyn (Naked Flame), the colourful clip for Sweet Lovers, Tim Finn hit Parihaka, and six videos for The Mutton Birds (including Max TV audience fave The Heater and Flaws’ psychedelic take on Nature).
+Back in New Zealand, there were also videos for Dave Dobbyn (Naked Flame), the colourful clip for Sweet Lovers, Tim Finn hit Parihaka, and six videos for The Mutton Birds (including Max TV audience favourite The Heater, and Flaws’ psychedelic take on Nature).

 In 1985 Flaws started over in the Wairarapa.
-The previous year he'd had a solo exhibition in Sydney which included installations that made sounds when you got close to them.
-Flaws argued that “it’s all connected in a way — music, painting, film.”
+The previous year his solo exhibition in Sydney featured installations that made a noise when people approached.
+Said Flaws: “It’s all connected in a way — music, painting, film.”
 Elsewhere, he pointed out that graphic art, music and filmmaking "all involve arranging elements to create an emotional response".
 And animation connected all three.
-Flaws had dabbled in animation for 1976 poetry film Like You I’m Trapped.
+Flaws had dabbled in animation with the crying parking meters of 1976 poetry film Like You I’m Trapped.
 In 1987, feeling his way into the new medium, he won three awards for his distinctive title animation for cult music show Radio With Pictures.
+It featured an exploding head cameo by his character, Joe.

-Fuelled by his RWP success, Flaws set up design and animation company No Straight Lines.
+Flaws' RWP success, plus an award-winning advert for computers, began to win him advertising work, which he'd formerly avoided "like the plague".
+Flaws set up design and animation company No Straight Lines.
 The company would win awards for everything from concert posters to animated anti-smoking campaigns.
 Later came Black Stump Film Company with Jeff Williams, which concentrated on commercials.
-During 12 years "working for the dark side", Flaws collected more than 40 directing awards for his ads and music videos, before merging Black Stump with Jam and No Straight Lines in 1998, to form FAT Ltd.
+During 12 years "working for the dark side", Flaws collected over 40 awards for his ads and music videos, before merging Black Stump with Jam and No Straight Lines in 1998, to form FAT Ltd.

 Flaws says that he saw many of the best ideas for commercials get rejected.
-A number of his favourite commercials featured actor Peter Rowley — Flaws is especially fond of a Schweppes ad in which Rowley unexpectedly improvised a strange cough in front of worried ad executives, almost causing his co-star Hugh Laurie to drop his drink.
+A number of his favourites featured actor Peter Rowley.
+Flaws is especially fond of a Schweppes ad in which Rowley unexpectedly improvised a strange cough in front of worried executives, almost causing his co-star Hugh Laurie to drop his drink.
+Cliff Curtis and Rachel House also made early appearances in his adverts.

-Flaws often roped in film crews from his adverts to work on music videos for little or no payment — continuing a long tradition of the film industry "helping out bands".
+Flaws often roped in film crews from advertising gigs to work on music videos, for little to no pay — part of a long tradition of the screen industry helping bands.
 Many of the videos were funded by a $5,000 contribution from NZ On Air.
 Flaws can only recall two times that the record company matched NZ On Air's contribution, as they were meant to.

 And then there was The Underwater Melon Man and Other Unreasonable Rhymes.
-Born partly from a belief that children deserve something more sophisticated than The Wiggles, the book and album featured ridiculous lyrics and imagery, and a dream cast of Kiwi singers.
+Born from a belief that children deserve something more sophisticated than The Wiggles, the book and album featured ridiculous lyrics and imagery, and a dream cast of Kiwi singers.
 Flaws tells the whole story in this interview.
-Flaws sold thousands of copies, but lost his house in the process.
+He sold thousands of copies, but lost his house in the process.
 A live version was performed for Wellington's 2002 NZ Festival.
-Half-hour film The Underwater Melon Man "nearly killed" Flaws and animator Dylan Coburn.
+A half-hour film, The Underwater Melon Man, "nearly killed" Flaws and animator Dylan Coburn.

 Roger Booth, Bruno - The Bruno Lawrence Story (Christchurch: Canterbury University Press, 1999)